PeachyPeony/The-Ethogram-news/README.md

 ## Inspiration

 This project was inspired by an interest in animal behavior.

+ ## About This Project
+  This project was created as part of a self-paced web development bootcamp i am currently taking, as a practical exercise in HTML and CSS.